PolyarcGames/RailsAppTemplate/README.md

     - When asked what additional packages you want, select "npm node and yarn" option
     - decline, or choose defaults for the rest of the questions
 - Once VSCode reopen, open a terminal in VSCode.
 You'll notice that you're in a linux environment with ruby installed.
 From here run `gem install rails` to install the latest version of Rails
-- once it's installed run `rails new . -d postgresql --devcontainer -m https://raw.githubusercontent.com/PolyarcGames/RailsAppTemplate/refs/heads/main/template.rb`.
+- Once it's installed run `rails new . -d postgresql --devcontainer -m https://raw.githubusercontent.com/PolyarcGames/RailsAppTemplate/refs/heads/main/template.rb`.
 When asked if you want to override files, say `y`.
+- After the script runs open the Command Palette and Rebuild Container Without Cache

 That's it! you've got a fully configured Polyar Rails app!.